tomaszbabiuk/pomegranate/README.md

     }
 ```

+Remember PageObjectBinder object won't be generated until you run your test (that's when annotation processors for androidTest are called).

-# How much code you don't need to write?
+# How much code POMgranate will generate for you?
 Let's look how much boilerplate has been generated for you by POMegranate.
 Now imagine that's the only one POM in your project!
 ```java
 public class PageObjectBinder {